 How I Developed This Recipe

-Creating buta no kakuni requires patience and attention to detail, ensuring the pork belly achieves that melt-in-the-mouth tenderness that the dish is renowned for.
+Buta no kakuni is a dish that requires patience and attention to detail.
+It’s all about ensuring the pork belly achieves that melt-in-the-mouth tenderness that the dish is renowned for.

-While the cooking process is lengthy, it's mostly hands-off.
-So, as the pork belly simmers away, absorbing the rich flavors of the sauce, all you need to do is wait for the delicious outcome.
+The cooking process is pretty lengthy, but it’s mostly hands-off.
+So, as the pork belly simmers away, absorbing all those delicious flavors, you just need to wait for the great result.

 - Pork Belly Block: Opt for a block-shaped cut for the best results.

-- Odor-Reducing Ingredients: Green onions and ginger are used to neutralize the pork's aroma.
-If green onions aren't available, regular onions are a suitable alternative.
+- Odor-Reducing Ingredients: Leeks and ginger are used to neutralize the pork’s aroma.
+If leeks aren’t available, regular onions are a suitable alternative.

 - Lager Beer: Any brand of lager beer is suitable for this recipe.
 For a more elegant touch, use an equal amount of white wine and for a more Japanese flavor, swap it for sake.
 Using alcohol contributes to the melt-in-mouth texture and I don't recommend omitting it.